 Calls are valuable signals to help you determine the keywords and bid amounts to target them and the best ad and landing page messaging for someone who likes to call.

-10 Local Strategies to Drive More Customers from AdWords & Facebook [Slides]
+10 Local Strategies to Drive More Customers from AdWords & Facebook [Video Recap]

 Watch the video recap of the webinar presentation and Q&A session below.

 Check out the SlideShare of the presentation as well.